SaudAlfurhud/Scammer-Sabotage/README.md

-Those code for to illuminate my principles about scammers.\nYou can use it but I'm not responsible about bad behaviour and usage.
+Those code for to illuminate my principles about scammers.

+You can use it but I'm not responsible about bad behaviour and usage.